fermofou/fermofou.github.io/_projects/decrypt.md

 related_publications: true
 ---

 On this project, my team (Monica Sóberon, Bernardo Willis) and I were tasked with decrypting different texts that used a monoalphabetic substitution cipher.
-My role on this project was the implementation developer, and I developed this program.
+My role on this project was the implementation developer, and I developed this solution.
 We created a function to count letters in a given message; then create a substitution "key" by pairing the frequencies based on the average of english alphabet; and finally replace the letter using said key.

 We applied parallel programming in 2 different ways: one was processig text by chunks, and create key with joint results; and the other was running different files using multiprocessing, each proccess in a sequential manner.